AdobeDocs/workfront.pt-BR/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 1. No painel esquerdo, selecione **Atualizações**.
 1. Clique em **Registro de tempo**. <!-- did Anna B change the casing for this button?
 If yes and if she changed it for the other areas, update screen shot too-->

-   A caixa de diálogo Log Time (Registrar horário) é exibida.
+   A caixa de diálogo Log time é exibida.

    >[!TIP]
    >